GFleishman/ClusterWrap/README.md

 with janelia_lsf_cluster() as cluster:
     cluster.scale_cluster(nworkers)
     print(cluster.get_dashboard())
-    """ Code that utilizes cluster here """
+    """ Code that utilizes cluster """

-""" Outside the with block, the cluster is now shutdown automatically"""
+""" The cluster shuts down automatically when you exit the with block """
 ```

-Here `nworkers` is an integer specifying the number of workers your cluster is composed of.
+Typically the first thing you'll do inside your `with` block is create workers.
+Here `nworkers` is an integer specifying the number of workers your cluster is composed of. `cluster.scale_cluster` can be called more than once to dynamically resize your cluster as your distributed needs change.

 The printed link will take you to the dask dashboard to monitor the state of your cluster including any jobs executing on it.
-The dashboard requires bokeh which does not come with this repository by default.
+The dashboard requires bokeh which does not come with ClusterWrap.
 If the dashboard does not work you may need to run `pip install bokeh`.

 By default for the Janelia cluster, each worker has 1 core (and 15GB of RAM).
 You can change this when you create the cluster with `janelia_lsf_cluster(cores=n)`; in which case each worker will have n cores (and n\*15GB RAM).